 I skipped dinner, still full from the spread at Mahylon’s and behind schedule after my encounter with Wanda, and headed off the trail to Sand Springs for a night at the Meadowlake Ranch.
 It was dark when I arrived, but a ranch hand found me and got me to my cabin.
 The ranch has three lakeside cabins with large comfortable beds, full kitchens and whirlpool tubs for two, along with two bluff-top cabins.
 It was a pleasant surprise opening the blinds in the morning to discover my front door overlooked a charming pond lit beautifully by the rising sun.
 After a ranch-style breakfast of eggs, sausage, toast and coffee, I got a tour of the ranch.
-Hunting and fishing are available, but most come for the dude ranch experience, as Meadowlake offers everything from riding instruction to ranch chores, campfires, shooting lessons, hayrides, and knife- and tomahawk-throwing instruction.
+Hunting and fishing are available, but most come for the dude ranch experience, as Meadowlake offers everything from ranch chores, campfires, shooting lessons, hayrides, and knife- and tomahawk-throwing instruction.
 A new little stream with year-round bass fishing will make patio weddings and group retreats even prettier.

 Back on the road and about an hour north of Tulsa, I stopped in for lunch on Bartlesville’s west side at Murphy’s Steak House.
 It’s roadside fare with chrome and red vinyl counter stools and ads for local businesses on the tables.
 The thing to eat at Murphy’s is the hot hamburger, an open-face burger on white bread buried under a cowboy-size helping of fries, all of it swimming in branding iron-hot brown gravy.
 Diet?
 What diet?